zorael/kameloso/README.md

 $ ./kameloso --server irc.libera.chat --homeChannels "#mychannel" --guestChannels "#d"
 ```

-If there's anyone talking it should show up on your screen.
+If there's anyone chatting it should show up on your screen.

 ---